Aged eight, I considered a career in advertising and sent my pitch for a TV commercial to Pedigree Dog Food, Canada. This was it:

 I then worked on various other women’s mags.
 In 1985 I wrote to an up-and-coming publishing company with an idea for “a magazine like Vogue for 16-year-olds who shopped in affordable stores”, and bingo—I was the launch editor of LOOKS magazine.
 It was beyond exciting, putting together writers and designers to execute my vision, and we had a blast.
 I went on to conceive and launch more magazines, and decide whether to kill or resuscitate struggling ones.

-Art.
+After that it was all about art.
 I wanted to be a visual artist.
-Art had been my favorite subject at school and was still in the back of my mind.
+Art had been my favorite subject at school and was still something I craved.
 Some might have seen this as a mid-life crisis, but art became all I could think about.
-So … I went to Central St Martins and Camberwell Colleges of Art, made two meters tall standing stones out of clay, hanging elasticated sculptures out of latex, and some of my most precious friends.
+So … I went to Central St Martins and Camberwell Colleges of Art, made standing stones out of clay, hanging elasticated sculptures out of latex, and some of my most precious friends.

 The idea for my soon-to-be-published book, Coming of Age … Again, came during COVID.
 There are too few novels with older protagonists, and they are seldom sexually active, and that’s what I wanted to address.

 Finding a publisher isn’t easy, especially when you’re an older debut author writing about sex and relationships for a mature readership, but I finally found someone willing to take the risk.
-Coming of Age … Again is due for publication next year and I am now I’m working on my second book, written for the same demographic.
+Coming of Age … Again will be published in May 2025 and I am now I’m working on my second book, written for the same demographic.